Newton-Cartan-Theory

 This makes NC geometry a bit more subtle than the geometry we know and love of GR.
 To define inverse metrics, we need to define projective relations.
 Another subtlety is that the connection coefficients are not uniquely determined by the metrics anymore.
 Instead, metric compatibility allows for an extra ambiguity in the guise of a closed two-form.
 The details don’t matter, but after the exposure of GR, these properties can feel a bit uneasy and ugly.

 Nevertheless, despite being ‘less pretty’ than GR, NC is a full-blown general covariant description of Newtonian gravity as spacetime curvature.
 It is also an interesting theory regarding Einstein’s confusion about the whole notion of general covariance.
-For some time, Einstein was convinced that general covariance was a defining property of GR, but he was corrected by Eric Kretschmann, who noticed that general covariance is not that much of a unique property as Einstein thought.
-Cartan confronted Einstein with this fact in the most beautiful way: even Newtonian gravity, the theory which Einstein reshaped, could be written down in a general-covariant and geometric way.
+For some time, Einstein was convinced that general covariance was a defining property of GR, but he was corrected by Eric Kretschmann, who noticed that general covariance is not as much of a unique property as Einstein thought.
+Cartan confronted Einstein with this fact in the most beautiful way: even Newtonian gravity, the theory that Einstein reshaped, could be written down in a general-covariant and geometric way.

 So why should we care about NC?
 There are several reasons.
 First of all, it provides us with a fantastic pedagogical tool.
-It enforces us to rethink the notion of general covariance.
+It forces us to rethink the notion of general covariance.
 Also, notions like (local) supersymmetry can be defined in the framework of NC.
 It also gives us a framework in which we can truly compare Newtonian gravity with GR.
 Another reason is that NC geometry has become important in the non-relativistic limit of the so-called AdS/CFT correspondence.
 So in this respect, I would like to end with a call to all those future GR textbook writers: don’t leave out this chance to make your readers think more about the notion of space, time, and relativity.
 Include a section on Newton-Cartan theory!

 Some resources: